monyhar/monyhar/monyhar/android_webview/docs/cors-and-webview-api.md

 ## Purpose of this document
 WebView provides some APIs that change the CORS behaviors, but details are not explained in the API documents.
-This document aims to clarify such detailed behaviors and implementation details to give WebView and chromium developers hints to keep consistent behaviors among making code changes.
+This document aims to clarify such detailed behaviors and implementation details to give WebView and monyhar developers hints to keep consistent behaviors among making code changes.

 ## TL;DR for new developers